 Top Destinations for Italian Lake Holidays

-1. Lake Como – Hollywood´s Favorite
+1. Lake Como – Hollywood´s Italian Favorite

 Lake Como has become a favorite destination for Hollywood stars seeking Italian lake holidays.
 Since 2002, when George Clooney purchased a luxurious lakeside villa in the village of Laglio, other celebrities have followed suit, buying houses, hosting weddings, and visiting for summer vacations.
 This naturally attracted tourists eager to glimpse celebrity homes and experience the lake’s allure.
 As a result, it is now a bustling hotspot in summer, especially since it’s easy to visit Lake Como on a day trip from Milan.